top of page

 Holy Hill on Saturday, August 23rd around 3:00 PM.

 Banquet to follow at same location.
-Please sign up here:
+Banquet signup here: https://signup.com/go/ibDgCkx

 Side Notes: Please bring your pilgrimage scrips (bandanas) that you have worn on past pilgrimages as well as pilgrimage song booklets, hymnals, musical instruments or recreational equipment for evening camaraderie.